 1. Estrogen and progesterone level increases.

 8. Urinate frequently

 10. Hip, pelvic and back pain

-If certain conditions like insomnia, sleep apnea, restless legs syndrome, preeclampsia, etc is causing disruption in the sleep pattern then you must immediately consult a doctor.
+If certain conditions like insomnia, sleep apnea, restless legs syndrome, preeclampsia, etc are causing disruption in the sleep pattern then you must immediately consult a doctor.

 Other reasons include: